College of Liberal Arts & Social Sciences > Academics > Applied Diplomacy

 The practice of diplomacy in the 21st Century requires new and creative responses to the complex nature of bridge building, community formation and conflict resolution.

-DePaul’s master’s program in Applied Diplomacy is designed for post-graduate students interested in nontraditional approaches to the field.
 Six concentrations offer rich professional development opportunities and open pathways to dynamic, meaningful careers.